feralpigman/mm5_prac_hack/README.md

 # mm5_prac_hack
-Practice hack for Megaman 5, version 1.4
+Practice hack for Megaman 5, version 1.5

 Feel free to hit me up on discord (FeralPigMan#0597) or twitter (@FeralPigMan) for desired features or any bugs you find.

 **Changelog**
+* V1.5
+	* Added timer for boss kills.
+This displays once the fanfare starts.
+	* Charge screen now show the timer for the rooms that go dark (although the timer doesn't show as long as other rooms)

 * V1.4
 	* Added beatless version to the main menu.
 This currently uses the same castle energy values as the beat version.
 	* Added ability to use M tank regardless of if you actually have an M tank in your inventory.